Amsterdam/dso-api/dev-docs/source/howto/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 If you are not running Docker locally (as on Linux) but in a virtual
-machine (as needed on MacOS, FreeBSD, Windows) you might want to adjust the
+machine (as needed on MacOS, Windows) you might want to adjust the
 ``DATABASE_URL`` to point it to the IP address of the virtual machine
 instead of simply ``localhost``.